awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-vtl.md

 ## Retrieving Archived Tapes<a name="retrieving-archived-tapes-vtl"></a>

 To access data stored on an archived virtual tape, you must first retrieve the tape that you want to your tape gateway\.
 Your tape gateway provides one virtual tape library \(VTL\) for each gateway\.
-You can restore a tape to a tape gateway\.
+You only can restore a tape to a tape gateway\.

 If you have multiple tape gateways in an AWS Region, you can retrieve a tape to only one gateway\.

 The retrieved tape is write\-protected; you can only read the data on the tape\.

 **Important**
-It takes up to three to five hours for the tape to be available in your tape gateway if the tape is archived in GLACIER and up to 12 hours in DEEP\_ARCHIVE\.
+If you archive a tape in GLACIER, you can retrieve the tape typically within 3\-5 hours\.
+If you archive the tape in DEEP\_ARCHIVE, you can retrieve it typically within 12 hours\.

 **Note**
 There is a charge for retrieving tapes from archive\.
 For detailed pricing information, see [AWS Storage Gateway Pricing](http://aws.amazon.com/storagegateway/pricing/)\.